yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 option proxy_password xxxx
 }}}

-If the authentication with the above options in {{{/etc/ipkg.conf}}} is not working try the following format:
+If the authentication with the above options in {{{/etc/ipkg.conf}}} is not working, try the following format:

 {{{
 option http_proxy http://username:password@aaa.bbb.ccc.ddd:port/